Hapsidra/lol-io/README.md

 var print = require('lol-io').print
 var readline = require('lol-io').readline
 ```
-when you want to submit your solution delete the code above
+when you want to submit your solution comment the code above